Live simply with gratitude,

 May all find happiness through my actions,

-and let no one suffer because of me.
+let no one suffer because of me.

 Whether they love or hate me,